weebney/tachyon/docs/content/_index.md

 Tachyon does not work with single page applications/client-side routing.
 It shouldn't break anything, but it won't do anything either- this is because Tachyon relies on native preloading functionality, which doesn't work with single page applications because client side routers hijack `<a>` tags.

 #### Firefox Support
-Prerendering is not currently supported in Firefox- [it is planned](https://wiki.mozilla.org/Gecko:Prerendering), though!
+Preloading content is not currently supported in Firefox- [it is planned](https://wiki.mozilla.org/Gecko:Prefetching), though!
 As some consolation, none of the other alternatives to Tachyon work in Firefox either; `prefetch` has been broken since it was introduced.

 #### Safari Support
 Prerendering is currently disabled by default on both desktop and mobile versions of Safari.
 It is unclear if this behavior will change in the future.